radixdlt/radixdlt-scrypto/radix-engine/book/src/architecture/application/README.md

 # Application Layer

-Applications in Radix Engine are organized in a format called a *Package* which is uniquely identified through a `package_address`.
+The application layer is responsible for defining high level logic which manipulates object state.

-Each package defines zero or more *Blueprints* each with a unique name within the package.
-A blueprint is globally identifiable by `<package_address> + <blueprint_name>`.
+Applications in Radix Engine are organized in a format called a *Package* which contain zero or more *Blueprints*, each of which has a unique name within the package.
+Packages are uniquely identified through a `<package_address>`.
+Blueprints are globally identifiable by `<package_address> + <blueprint_name>`.

-Each blueprint defines type information and logic which can then create/manipulate/destroy *objects* which are instantiations of specific blueprints.
+Each blueprint defines type information and logic which can create/manipulate/destroy *objects*, which are instantiations of blueprints.